Plain English Summary

 21 University Street

-The role and effect of intravenous iron isomaltoside at improving functional performance outcome measures and quality of life in iron deficient exercising females
+The effect of iron deficiency on functional performance outcome measures and quality of life in exercising women

 1. Administration of intravenous iron to iron deficient exercising females will not improve markers of functional performance (including VO2max)